 Probation serves as a warning that, unless the quality of work improves, the student may be subject to dismissal.
 Students dismissed for academic deficiency will not be eligible for readmission.

 In support of the student, the Sam Fox School Registrar's Office will work with the student to develop a plan for success.
 In order to succeed, the student must understand the causes of their current situation, identify what needs to change, and implement and review the plan.

-Although the Graduate School of Art desires to give all students the opportunity to prove themselves, it is not in the best interest or either the student or the school to permit students to continue indefinitely in educational programs in which they are not producing satisfactory results.
+While the Graduate School of Art desires to give all students the opportunity to prove themselves, it is not in the best interest of either the student or the school to permit students to continue indefinitely in educational programs in which they are not producing satisfactory results.

 The unit of credit in the Graduate School of Art is the semester hour, and it is a measure of the quantity of achievement.
 One semester hour of credit is assigned for every three hours of graduate studio work per week for one semester.
 A grade point is a measure of quality assigned to (or withheld from) units according to the following system: